NabeelSohail-30/NabeelSohail-30/README.md

 - 🤖 Generative AI and Chatbot Development
 - 🎨 Website Design and Graphic Designing

-I am currently an active member of the Karachi Chapter Team at PAFLA and proudly hold the position of Communication Lead at GDSC SSUET.
+I am currently an active member of the Karachi Chapter Team at PAFLA, proudly hold the position of Communication Lead at GDSC SSUET Furthermore, I hold the esteemed position of Executive Committee Member at IEEE SSUET Student Branch.
 Beyond my technical proficiencies, I'm fueled by a profound ardor for imparting CS and IT knowledge, and I have accumulated expertise in delivering tech-related public speeches.

 ## 💼 Services I Offer